 The primary goal of our work is to positively impact police practice.
 To that end, we focus our efforts on three strategic priority areas, identified below.
+You can also view our strategic plan, available here.

 Safety & Wellness